 - 2 teaspoons salt optional, depending on how salty your pork products are

 - 1 cup tomato sauce

 - 1.5 cups water

 - Place dried beans onto a rimmed baking sheet.
 Sort through and discard any pebbles or broken beans.
 Place beans into a large pot and cover with at least 9 cups of water (more if your pot will allow it).
 Soak dried beans for 8 to 12 hours.

-- After soaking beans, drain water, rinse beans, and place them into a large (6 quart) slow cooker.
+- After soaking beans, drain water, rinse beans, and place them into a large (6-quart or larger) slow cooker.
 Tuck the ham hock into the center of the beans, then add the onion and bacon.

 - In a large bowl, combine hot water, salt, pepper, mustard, molasses, brown sugar, tomato sauce, BBQ sauce, Worcestershire and liquid smoke.
-Stir to combine fully and pour contents over the beans.
+Stir to combine, then pour contents over the beans.